mpurg/qtools/README.md

 #### Description

 qtools is a toolset comprised of a Python library Qpyl and a set of command-line tools, for use with the [molecular dynamics simulation package *Q*](http://xray.bmc.uu.se/~aqwww/q/).
-This open-source project was created by Miha Purg (currently at Uppsala University) in order to provide Q-users with a set of well-tested tools for automating repetitive and/or tedious tasks, debugging simulations, and analysing results.
+This open-source project was created to provide Q-users with a set of well-tested tools for automating repetitive and/or tedious tasks, debugging simulations, and analysing results.
 The author strives to achieve a good balance between the level of user-control over *Q* (i.e., relatively low abstraction level) and the ease-of-use provided by qtools.

 *Disclaimer: qtools is not affiliated with *Q* nor should it be considered an official toolset for Q.*